 Second graders will receive First Penance celebrated in November or December.
 First Communion will be celebrated after Easter for second graders.
-Date will be announced on school calendar.
+The date will be announced on school calendar.

-A combined seventh and eighth grade will celebrate Confirmation in February every second year (even number years), on the date approved and assigned by the Archbishop.
+A combined seventh and eighth grade will celebrate Confirmation in April or May every second year (even number years), on the date approved and assigned by the Archbishop.